simonmuntwiler/mobchain/README.md

 ### MobChain
 This is a project done during the BIOTS2018 Hackathon.
 The aim of mobchain is to offer a decentralized car sharing place.

-The following is included in the folders:
+The following is included in the repository:

 * doc:            documentation
 * example_webui:  An example web interface recieved during the course